CatalinaF-S/CatalinaF-S/README.md

 ### Hola, my name is Catalina!

-I am currently a student of fullstack development 😎 and I want to share my learning through this platform. ⭐
+I am currently a student of fullstack development 😎 and I want to share my learning path through this platform. ⭐

  🔭 I’m currently working on my Portfolio as Fullstack Developer and🌱 learning about MongoDB and MySQL 💻